m04josefsen/github-repository-stats/README.md

 - **Spring WebFlux**: Used for making non-blocking HTTP requests to the GitHub API.
 - **Graphics2D**: Java 2D API for creating and manipulating images.
 - **Maven**: Build automation tool used to manage dependencies and packaging.
+- **Heroku**: Platform-as-a-service used to deploy and run the application.

 ## Features